 Chattanooga, TN, United States

-I am currently a staff photographer at the daily newspaper the Chattanooga Times Free Press in Chattanooga, Tennessee.
-I began my career working as an intern photographer for the Advocate-Messenger in Danville, Kentucky, and I have also worked as a staff photographer at the Texarkana Gazette in Texarkana, Texas.
-I have received awards from the National Press Photographer’s Association, the Kentucky News Photographer’s Association, both the Texas and Tennessee Associated Press Managing Editors’ Associations, and the East Tennessee Society of Professional Journalists.
-I was also nominated, along with three other Times Free Press staff members, as a 2014 Pulitzer Prize finalist in the local reporting category for the story “Speak No Evil,” an examination of the no-snitch culture and the perpetuation of a cycle of violent crime in Chattanooga.
+Doug is a photojournalist based in Chattanooga, Tennessee.
+He is currently a staff photographer at the daily newspaper the Chattanooga Times Free Press.
+He was nominated, along with three other Times Free Press staff members, as a 2014 Pulitzer Prize finalist in the local reporting category for his photographic coverage in the story "Speak No Evil," an examination of the no-snitch culture and its role in the perpetuation of a cycle of violent crime in Chattanooga.

 2013 - Finalist, Pulitzer Prize, Local Reporting Category